TrumanGIT/True-North/README.md

 B key = warm your hands (I press when standing near a fire to warm up)

+Home Key – Move any object your looking at freely.
+ • Right Click – Confirm the new position.
+ • Left Click – Cancel changes.
+ (Perfect for precisely decorating your home.)

+Delete Key – Open Modex, a cheat/debug menu that lets you:
+ • Summon any NPC or item.
+ • Teleport anywhere.
+ (Useful for testing or troubleshooting.)

+ F1 - Open up skse menu framework to tweak some mods including my own hail mod where you can play with hail physics in real time.

  Shift + Activate to do ALL the actions below

 Pet Horse: Show affection to your loyal steed.